Bengaluru17/team-20/README.md

-Team 20: Working on Problem statement given by AMOGH.
+Team 20: Working on Problem statement given by AMOGH !